neb1n/Habit-Tracker/README.md

 ## About

 **Habit Tracker** is a personal productivity tool designed to help you stay accountable and build good habits.
 Whether you prefer working in the command line or want a user-friendly interface, this app supports both modes with a modular backend.
 This project started as a CLI-based tracker and is currently being refactored into a modular, GUI-based application using Tkinter.
+Currently, there has not been many improvements to the structure of this program and the GUI-based application is more likely to become a seperate project in itself due to it's file structure and complexity.

 ## Features